 Campus Security is available for building access, reporting theft and personal safety.
 For more info, see:

-Awards totalling $1,750 have been made available through an endowment established by the Faculty of Forestry for undergraduate Aboriginal students in the Faculty of Forestry in good academic standing.
-If there are no eligible Aboriginal students in any given year then the awards may be given to students in the Faculty of Forestry with a demonstrated interest in Aboriginal studies.
-This endowment has been established in recognition of UBC’s Centennial, and the Faculty and UBC’s shared strategic commitment to Aboriginal Engagement.
+Awards totalling $1,750 have been made available through an endowment established by the Faculty of Forestry for undergraduate Indigenous students in the Faculty of Forestry in good academic standing.
+If there are no eligible Indigenous students in any given year then the awards may be given to students in the Faculty of Forestry with a demonstrated interest in Indigenous studies.
+This endowment has been established in recognition of UBC’s Centennial, and the Faculty and UBC’s shared strategic commitment to Indigenous Engagement.
 The awards are made on the recommendation of the Faculty of Forestry.

 No application necessary